 Be honest, who hasn’t at some point judged someone based on one of the following:

-3. Someone wearing scuffed shoes in an interview, or their tie being loose and top button being
+• Someone wearing scuffed shoes in an interview, or their tie being loose and top button undone

 The team at Lucy Walker Recruitment deal with candidates and hiring managers unconsciously judging each other daily.

-While some observations are completely valid, too often it is apparent that one party has been far too quick to judge the other and the interview has not allowed the other party to represent themselves to the fullest.
+While some observations are completely valid, too often people can be far too quick to judge before they can represent themselves to the fullest.

 What are the implications of judging others?

-When you have multigenerational teams and individuals who are quick to judge their colleagues
+When you have a multigenerational team, and individuals who are quick to judge their colleagues,

-When we judge others, we simply stop ourselves from wanting to seek to understand them.
-The consequences of this means that we are unable to learn from each other, we are not open to
+When we judge others, we simply stop ourselves from seeking to understand them.
+The consequences of this means that we are unable to learn from each other, we are not open to new ideas and we don’t allow ourselves to value the talents and strengths that everyone has to bring.